adobnikar/nodejs-code-challenge-without-typescript-december-2021/README.md

 Setup is the same as for the development.
 Only instead of launching the application, run the tests.
-Jest (https://jestjs.io/) framework is used for testing.
+Jest (https://jestjs.io/) and SuperTest (https://www.npmjs.com/package/supertest) frameworks are used for testing.
 Run the tests with the following command:

 ```bash